LedererLab/tridge/README.md

 ## Dependencies

-This repository depends on R libraries glmnet and MASS.
+This repository depends on R libraries glmnet, MASS, htmlTable, and pander.

 ## Licensing